AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 +++

-To open the Export folder where the&nbsp;exported files are placed in your&nbsp;Box location, open the link to&nbsp;Box Folder provided in the User Skills page as shown below.
+To open the Export folder where the exported files are placed in your Box location, open the link to Box Folder provided in the User Skills page as shown below.

-The auto-exported files are present in the location&nbsp;**Home/export/&#42;Box_location&#42;**
+The auto-exported files are present in the location **Home/export/&#42;Box_location&#42;**

-The auto-exported files are available with the title,&nbsp;**skill_achievements_&#42;date from&#42;_to_&#42;date to&#42;.csv**
+The auto-exported files are available with the title, **skill_achievements_&#42;date from&#42;_to_&#42;date to&#42;.csv**

-The customer manages the access permissions and the content in the&nbsp;Box folder shared by the Learning Manager team.
-Also &nbsp;the content in the folder would be physically stored in Frankfurt region.
+The customer manages the access permissions and the content in the Box folder shared by the Learning Manager team.
+Also  the content in the folder would be physically stored in Frankfurt region.

 ## Support for manual csv fields {#Supportformanualcsvfields-1}

 While importing user data through Box , an admin has to map all active field present in the system to corresponding field in the csv.

 This is mandatory for all the csv active fields.
-For manual active fields, the integration admin can select the option&nbsp;**DontImportFromSource**.
+For manual active fields, the integration admin can select the option **DontImportFromSource**.

 By selecting this option, the manual active field values are not populated using csv import.
 The learner-provided values remain intact.

-**Note:&nbsp;**While mapping, if the option&nbsp;**DontImportFromSource**&nbsp;is selected for csv active field, then this field will be deleted from the system.
+**Note:** While mapping, if the option **DontImportFromSource** is selected for csv active field, then this field will be deleted from the system.

 ![](assets/box-connector-foractivefields.png)